simongregersen/thyultra/content.en/rules.md

 - Pacers not participating in the race are not allowed outside of the aid station zones.
 - Participants must bring and mark dropbags themselves.
 - Dropbags should maximally contain 30 L.
-- It is allowed to shop in the limited stores passed underway and, if necessary, ask for water from locals.

 ## Race bib and equipment
 - Participants must carry the mandatory equipment at all times, see [Equipment and safety]({{< relref "about#equipment-and-safety" >}})
-- Race bibs have to be visible at all times.
+- Race bibs have to be kept visible at all times.

 ## Trash

 - It is strictly forbidden to leave anything but footsteps.
-Trash must be disposed of in a trash bin.
+Trash must be disposed of at the aid stations or in a public trash bin.

 ## DNF

-Should you decide not to finish the race, e.g., due to an injury, the race organizers must be contacted as soon as possible:
+Should you decide not to finish the race, e.g., due to an injury, the race organizers must be contacted immediately.

 - Simon Gregersen: (+45) 21405661
 - Simon Grimstrup: (+45) 53592859